gavinlyonsrepo/RpiMotorLib/Documentation/Nema11DRV8825.md

-The DRV8825 is a very common and inexpensive stepper motor controller, designed by pololu.
+The DRV8825 is a very common and inexpensive stepper motor controller, designed by pololu.With a heatsink the device can handle up to 1.5 amps per coil.
-Other than the controller and motor it only requires one other part, a decoupling capacitor that is mounted physically close to the controller.
-With a heatsink the device can handle up to 1.5 amps per coil.
-Six different step resolutions: full-step, half-step, 1/4-step, 1/8-step, 1/16-step, and 1/32-step

 Pinout of the DRV8825 module: